w3c/wcag-act/ACT-reqs.md

 ### 2.1 Ensure Readability

-ACT Rules have different audiences.
-These include the developer of test tools, QA testers who may have to run through the rules manually or with the aid of a tool, as well as accessibility experts who should understand what the tools they use can do, so that they can be informed on where a tool might not test, and where potential false positives might occur.

-Because ACT Rules both a technical and non-technical audience, the ACT Framework should work out a balance between the two.
-Tool developers should have a good idea of what the rule should do, without the ACT Rule being written as pseudo code, as this is not well understood by non-technical readers.
+The ACT Framework should ensure that the rules are readable by both tool developers and less-technical users.
+For instance, the ACT Framework may discourage the use of pseudo code in favor of plain English.

 ### 2.2 Ensure Justification

-Interpretation difference in web accessibility is a common problem, and one of the motivations behind the ACT Project.
-It leads to a confusion and wasted effort on the part of teams trying to make their products accessible.
-The ACT Framework should therefore ensure that ACT Rules are well grounded in the requirements they test.
-It is insufficient for an ACT Rule to simply claim something violates a requirement.
-The ACT Framework has to ensure that ACT Rules document why it's claims are in line with the requirement.
-The ACT Framework steer ACT Rules away from common pitfalls in interpreting accessibility requirements.
+The ACT Framework should ensure that ACT Rules are well grounded in the requirements they test.
+It is insufficient for an ACT Rule to merely claim something violates a requirement.
+The ACT Framework has to ensure that ACT Rules document why its claims are a valid interpretation of the requirement.

 ### 2.3 Ensure Consistency